-Windows Server 2008 and the subsequent versions have built-in Extend Volume feature in Disk Management to expand both system volume and data drives.
+Windows 7 and the subsequent versions have built-in Extend Volume feature in Disk Management, which is able to expand both system volume and data drives without losing data (in most cases).
 However, many people feedback that "Windows 10 won't let me extend volume partition".
-"When I right click the partition, Extend Volume is gryed out".
-This issue is very common on both Windows PCs and Servers.
-In fact, the very old Windows XP and Server 2003 have the ablity to expand hard drives via DiskPart command prompt, too.
+"When I right click the partition, Extend Volume is greyed out".
+This issue is very common on both Windows PC and server.

-No adjacent Unallocated space
+Reason 1: No adjacent Unallocated space

 Extend Volume only works when there is adjacent Unallocated space, in addition, this Unallocated space must be on the right side of the drive that you want to extend.

 As we know, there are two ways to get Unallocated space in Disk Management: delete and shrink a volume.
 If you want to extend C drive by shrinking the adjacent drive (D), it is impossible.
 Because Shrink Volume feature can only produce Unallocated space on the right side of D when shrinking, but to expand C drive with Extend Volume feature, Unallocated space must be on the right side of C. This is the reason why people feedback that Extend Volume doesn't work for C drive partition.